Here We Go Again.

 The first prayer often comes and goes.
 The second prayer comes and goes.
 People sleep as long as they can during the day.
 The streets are Covid quiet.
 There is no one out.
 Things open much later and sometimes not at all.
 The afternoons are hard because everyone is grumpy.
 Especially smokers.
 There can be a lot of fighting in the streets and harsh words, and a lot of side eye from the folks who don’t have the energy to fight.
 Women are out in the markets buying food for the night and then at home cooking most of the afternoon so that food is ready when it’s time.

 Around 7 pm things get a little frenzied as everyone rushes to be in a place to break the fast.
 Women are setting out the Iftar.
-It’s fruit smoothies, dates, yogurt, some special Moroccan cereal made of crushed nuts that I adore called sellou.
+It’s fruit smoothies, dates, yogurt, special Moroccan sweet made of crushed nuts that I adore called sellou.
 Harira soup and chebekia (delicious fried honey coated cookies).
 Hard boiled eggs.
-There are all manners of croissants and pastry encrusted things.
+There are all manner of croissants and pastry covered things.
 Every night.
 For 30 days.
 Every single night.
 Night after night.
 30 times.

 But they have to wake up at around 3 am, just before sunrise, to have their last bit of food and water.
 It’s a hard balance because they will wake up and go right back to sleep (hopefully) but if you don’t do it, you’ve extended your fast and it’s not a good strategy.
 You will suffer for sure.